davesnx/styled-ppx/documents/css-extraction.md

 registration itself depend on layer order, and a `@keyframes` name is looked up by layer order too, so leaving both unlayered avoids surprises.
-After the registrations, one `@layer <lib1>, <lib2>, ...;` statement lists every library in the same dependency order as the default output, and then each library's remaining rules follow inside their own `@layer <lib> { ... }` block, still in that order.
+After the registrations, one `@layer <lib1>, <lib2>, ...;` statement lists every library that still owns a rule at this point, in the same dependency order as the default output, and then each such library's remaining rules follow inside their own `@layer <lib> { ... }` block, still in that order.
+A group with nothing left to wrap gets no block and no name in the
+statement: a module with no `[%css]` (the PPX attaches no `[@@@css.config]` to it, so it groups by its directory), a library whose rules all deduplicated away, or one whose only rules are the registrations above.
+Such a group still takes part in dependency ordering, so a styles-free module keeps bridging edges between styled libraries (`packages/generate/test/layers-empty-groups.t`).
 A layer's name is its library key with every character outside `[A-Za-z0-9_-]` replaced by `_` (the directory-fallback case uses the key's last path segment first).
 Two different keys can sanitize to the same name; the aggregator warns once